clemsgrs/hipt/README.md

 ...
 ```

-If you want to run testing at the end, you can provide a `test.csv` file.
+If you want to run testing at the end, you can provide a `test.csv` file.<br>

 **2. Train a *single-fold* model on extracted features**